Preventive Mastectomy: 6 Years Later

 With no fear of failure, only excitement about the journey and adventure ahead…and anticipation for the story I’ll have to tell.

-And without a doubt I know that this desire was all created as I sat in bed, unable to use my arms, longing to pick up my children, listening to life go on without me as I healed from my surgery.
+Without a doubt, I know that this desire was all created as I sat in bed, unable to use my arms, longing to pick up my children, listening to life go on without me as I healed from my surgery.

 Today, right this minute, I’m living the life I dreamed of 6 years ago.